Feds Call Out Scheme on Renewable Fuel Credits

 Keystone supplied customers and laboratories with doctored fuel samples to give the impression that they produced compliant biodiesel, according to the complaint.

-Prosecutors quote an email that someone called Unindicted Co-Conspirator 2 sent Wooten and Miner about the sample trick.
+Prosecutors quoted an email that someone called Unindicted Co-Conspirator 2 sent Wootten and Miner about the sample trick.

-“Unindicted Co-Conspirator 2 reported that the untreated sample ‘failed miserable’ and that he ‘prefer[ed] not to ‘doctor’ the samples to get passing results,” the complaint says.
+“Unindicted Co-Conspirator 2 reported that the untreated sample ‘failed miserably’ and that he ‘prefer[ed] not to ‘doctor’ the samples to get passing results,” the complaint says.

-Prosecutors quoted another email as well from someone they call Unindicted Co-Conspirator 1.”

 A snapshot of the company Keystone Biofuels on bloomberg.com notes that the company has been under reorganization since 2013.
 In an auction listing for the company, Heritage Global Partners says the facility is rated for 33 million gallons per year by the EPA.